Read about out current human-robot interaction projects below

 Jon the Robot, our lab’s robotic stand-up comedian, helps us study autonomous humor skills to make your future robots and virtual assistants better.

 Touch is an important part of human development and connection, but the touch abilities of robots is underdeveloped.
 We help robots feel things.
+This work is funded by the Oregon Manufacturing Innovation Center (OMIC).

 On-body systems that delver haptic feedback have powerful potential for applications from improving navigation aids to assisting in anxiety management.
+This work is funded by the OSU Advantage Accelerator.

 We are studying how small and low-cost socially assistive robots can encourage frequent computer users to take breaks and be more active during the workday.